 “This is a family business, striving for excellence”, he says.
 “All aspects of the development of the unit have been seriously thought through and it is immaculate, with bio-security measures in place”.

-Christmas is the focus for the business which has won Lester and Helen Bowker this year’s CAAV John Neason Farm Diversification Award.
-It was in 2004 that the husband and wife team decided to start planting Christmas trees to supplement their dairy, beef, arable and cider apple enterprises on the 290 ha Cotley Farm at Wimple in East Devon.
+Christmas is the focus for the business which won the CAAV John Neason Farm Diversification Award, Lester and Helen Bowker.
+It was in 2004 that the husband and wife team decided to start planting Christmas trees to supplement their dairy, beef, arable and cider apple enterprises on the 290 ha Cotley Farm at Whimple in East Devon.
 The next stage was a Christmas Shop, through which not only the trees but a whole range of other Christmas merchandise and produce is now sold, providing seasonal employment for 25 people.
 There is even a small herd of reindeer which are available to hire for events in the run-up to Christmas!

 Last Christmas, some 10,000 people visited the Bowkers’ shop, enabling them to donate thousands of pounds to charity.
 Lester and Helen told the judges: “We wanted to be a West Country-based niche business supporting other local businesses for local people whilst avoiding the feel of commerciality”.